leofracca/noter/README.md

 - Copy, cut and paste
 - Zoom-in and zoom-out
 - All the .txt and .xml files in the current directory are visible on a sidebar and it's possible to open them with a double click
-- Find a word in a text
-- Replace a word in a text
+- Find/replace a words in a text
+- Font selections (type, size, ...)

 ## WIP
 - Delete a file

 ## TODO
-- Font selections (type, size, ...)
 - Find with \<your browser>
 - Add undo, redo, zoom in and zoom out toolbar icons